 After a short period of recovery, firms’ expectations deteriorated in autumn again.
 Towards the end of the year, firms were partly as pessimistic as they were in spring.
 Small firms have been particularly pessimistic.
 By contrast, expectations of larger firms recovered somewhat over the course of the year.

-Enterprises considered the lack of customer demand, the high level of regulation or government rules, and closures or work restrictions due to the coronavirus pandemic to be among the biggest problems for the second half of 2020.
-This summer, more than one-third of respondents expected these issues to become pressing problems in the second half of 2020.
-Lack of customer demand was seen as a problem in the producer goods and transport sectors in particular, whereas the construction and the food and beverages sectors reported fewer concerns in this regard.
+Enterprises considered the “lack of customer demand”, the “high level of regulation or government rules”, and “closures or work restrictions due to the coronavirus pandemic” to be some of the biggest challenges in 2020.
+More than one-third of respondents expected these to become pressing issues in the second half of 2020.
+The percentage of respondents considering these issues to become (extremely) pressing in the following six months grew even further in autumn.
+Larger firms judged the high level of competition to be most challenging.

-The percentage of firms that started credit negotiations in the spring of 2020 because of the coronavirus crisis was twice as large as the percentage of firms that started credit negotiations regardless of the crisis.
-Larger enterprises were more likely to begin negotiations regardless of the crisis, while there was a higher incidence of negotiations initiated as a result of the crisis across all sectors and firm sizes.
-Only one-third of the enterprises that requested credit also received it in the desired amount and at the desired conditions.
-An additional one-third ended their negotiations without approval.
+In spring, the percentage of firms that negotiated a new credit because of the coronavirus crisis was twice as high as the percentage of firms that negotiated a new credit for other reasons.
+Throughout the year, the share of negotiations initiated because of the crisis halved, though.
+Large enterprises were more likely than small enterprises to negotiate a new credit for a reason not related to the current crisis.
+However, there was an overall high incidence of negotiations initiated because of the crisis across all firm sizes.
+Over the course of the year, the share of firms that needed a new credit and received it in the requested amount and at the desired conditions grew, while the share of unsuccessful credit negotiations decreased.